osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

 **Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter or Storage, for example _OpcUa1_.

 On successful execution, the log level change takes effect immediately during runtime.
-The other configurations (log file size and file count) get updated after Edge Data Store is restarted.
+The other configurations (log file size and file count) get updated after the adapter is restarted.

 **Note:**  Any parameter not specified in the updated configuration file will revert to the default schema value.